bramley/phplist-plugin-mailgun/README.md

 ## Description ##

-This plugin sends emails through Mailgun using their API.
+This plugin sends emails through Mailgun using its API.

 ## Installation ##

 ### Dependencies ###

-This plugin is for phplist 3.3.0 or later and requires php version 5.4 or later.
+This plugin is for phplist 3.3.0 or later and requires php version 7.3 or later.

-It requires the Common Plugin to be installed.
-You must install, or upgrade to, the latest version.
-See <https://github.com/bramley/phplist-plugin-common>
+It requires the Common Plugin to be enabled. phplist now includes Common Plugin so you should only need to enable it on the Manage Plugins page.

 It also requires the php curl extension to be installed.